David Chipperfield: River and Rowing Museum, Henley-on-Thames, UK (1989–1997)

 The River and Rowing Museum in Henley-on-Thames is devoted particularly to the sports of rowing; the town is home to the Annual Royal Regatta Olympic boating events in 1908 and 1948.
 The building is a blend of modernist and traditional forms and materials.
 It was inspired by the form of traditional boat sheds, as well as the traditional barns of Oxfordshire.
-The building occupies a space of 2,300 square metres, and is lifted above the ground on concrete pillars to avoid flooding.
+The building occupies a space of 2,300 square metres and is lifted above the ground on concrete pillars to avoid flooding.
 The exterior and parts of the interior are covered in planks of non-treated oak, matching the local rural architecture.
 The roofs and sunscreens are of stainless steel.
 The entrance has glass walls, and the galleries on the ground floor receive natural light through the roof.

 Des Moines Public Library, Des Moines, Iowa, US (2002–2006)

-The Des Moines Public Library in Des Moines, Iowa, United States, covers an area of 110,000 square feet, and cost 32.3 million dollars to construct.
+The Des Moines Public Library in Des Moines, Iowa, United States, covers an area of 110,000 square feet, and cost $32.3 million to construct.
 The two-storey building has no front or back; instead it fans out into three wings.
 A glass tunnel allows passers-by to stroll through the library.
-Its most distinct feature is an exterior of glass panels with cooper mesh sandwiched between them; the mesh blocks eighty percent of the sunlight, while allowing library patrons to gaze out at the park around the library.
+Its most distinct feature is an exterior of glass panels with cooper mesh sandwiched between them; the mesh blocks eighty per cent of the sunlight, while allowing library patrons to gaze out at the park around the library.
 Chipperfield told Christopher Hall of The New York Times: "The architecture is neutral and amorphous; almost no architecture at all, and the copper mesh is an attempt to veil the building as much as possible while allowing the outside in."